 Who for?
 Northern lights and Arctic enthusiasts and photographers

-- Kongsfjord Guesthouse - a hidden gem in the Arctic
+- Kongsfjord Guesthouse is a hidden gem in the Arctic

-Fly far above the Arctic Circle to the city of Tromso, the largest city in Northern Norway.
-Steeped in history, this vibrant city provides a perfect base from which to visit many attractions such as the striking Arctic Cathedral, fascinating Polar Museum or the Polaria Centre.
-Or if you prefer to spend your time outdoors, try one of the many optional excursions such as dog sledging or snowmobiling.
+Fly far above the Arctic Circle to the city of Tromso, the largest city in Northern Norway and Gateway to the Arctic.
+Steeped in history, this vibrant city provides a perfect base from which to visit many attractions or try one of the many optional excursions such as dog sledding or snowmobiling.

-From Berlevag, the final leg of the coastal voyage takes you east into the remote port of Kirkenes.
-While staying here you can visit the Russian border, a mere 10km away; try your hand at a winter activity and see the Kirkenes Snow Hotel (open Dec -Apr), with its individually crafted snow suites and ice bar - you can even opt to spend a night there.
+Fly from Berlevag and enjoy the magnificent views from air before arriving in Kirkenes.
+While staying here you can try your hand at a winter activity and see the Kirkenes Snow Hotel (open 20 Dec - 20Apr) (additional cost) - you can even opt to spend a night there.

 Please note sightings of the northern lights cannot be guaranteed – to read more about this naturally occurring phenomena click here »